DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *In Plain English:*

-> I made a new node for you.
+> "I made a new node for you.
 I saved your number in it.
 Then, I'll link it to the current first node (if there is one).
 Now I’ll point this head to this new node — boom, it's leading the list!"

 <br> ![5.](https://img.shields.io/badge/_5]_-Insert_At_End-000080?style=for-the-badge&logo=C&logoColor=white)